jeremygurr/crawl_spicy/README.md

 You are rewarded for taking extra risks.
 For example, killing sigmund while your character is only level 3 will give a huge boost in experience, possibly taking you up multiple levels.
 That may seem a bit broken at first, but keep in mind that exp you gain after that from more ordinary creatures will now be much less, since your character is at a much higher level than before, so it balances out, and yet keeps things interesting.

 You will find a potion of experience on roughly every third floor, but if you drink it on the first floor, it will give very little (if any) experience.
-It's far better to save them for as long as possible, because the lower the floor you drink it on, the more experience it gives.
+It's far better to save them as long as possible, because the lower the floor you drink it on, the more experience it gives.

 You can set debug_exp = true if you want to see exact numbers on how exp is scaled during a game.
 It will show before and after scaling exp for each kill.
 The Exp_ratio message represents the scaling percentage.
 200 for example means that you received double the normal experience.
 50 would mean you received half.